TrianglyRU/9BitPaletteConverter/README.md

 - 255

 #### Analogue Nature of the Mega Drive
-It's important to note that the Sega Mega Drive is an analogue console, meaning it doesn't output colours as fixed digital values.
-Instead, the colours are determined by the voltage and signal strength being sent to the display.
-As a result, the actual colours produced by the hardware can vary, appearing slightly "washed out" or even dimmed.
+While the Sega Mega Drive defines its colours digitally, the console outputs video as an analogue signal.
+The final colours displayed therefore depend on the characteristics of the DAC, video encoder, cabling, and the display itself.
+As a result, the image can appear slightly washed out or dimmed.
 For example, the colours on real hardware may look similar to those produced by the **BlastEm** emulator, which attempts to mimic these analogue imperfections.

 ## Requirements
 - .NET 8 Runtime or ASP.NET Core Runtime